 How Can You Help?

-- Donate Funds: Please consider making a donation earmarked for the purchase of diapers and wipes.
+- Donate Funds: Please consider making a donation to JLCW to support!
 Donate here

 - Donate Diapers: We are collecting all sizes, types, and brands of diapers – newborn to toddlers but especially need larger sizes (4, 5 and 6).
 Open packages accepted.
 Drop off at: Wayside Cottage (bin on porch), 1039 Post Road, Scarsdale, NY 10583 or one of our drop off locations.